Head Teacher’s Welcome

 Mathematics has a central place in the curriculum and our aim is to make it interesting so that children develop a positive attitude towards it.
 We teach them the skills to cope with everyday life including the ability to classify, read numbers, count and calculate, tell the time, weigh, measure, recognise pattern and symmetry.

 We aim to help them to begin to make sense of their world by gaining firsthand experience of discovery and investigation.
 We teach the children about themselves, other living things and their environment.
 We explore the world of materials and investigate the way changes affect these materials.
 The work is done in a practical way where the children are encouraged to observe, question and hypothesise.

 The children in our school have access to excellent facilities for Information Technology.
-We have a large computer suite where a whole class can be taught on computers.
-There are also laptops and netbooks that pupils can use in the classroom.
+We have a large amount of Chromebooks which are provided to classes for their use.
 All computers are networked.
 We have Interactive Whiteboards in all the classrooms.